 Neurovascularization is frequently seen in the degenerating tendon, which is also associated with pain.
 Tendon rupture is usually the terminal event during the degeneration process.
 After rupture, type 111 collagen appears to be the major collagen manufactured, suggesting that the repair process is incomplete.
 Animal studies show that if there is more than 8% stretching of their original length, tendon rupture is most likely.

-Patients may complain of pain in the region of the Achilles tendon.
+Patients often present with acute, sharp pain in the region of the Achilles tendon.
 On physical exam, patients with Achilles tendon rupture are unable to stand on their toes or have very weak plantar flexion of the ankle.
 Palpation may reveal a tendon discontinuity or signs of bruising around the posterior ankle.
-The Thompson test can be performed by squeezing the calf and watching for weakness or loss of plantar flexion in comparison to the contralateral side.
-The Thompson test is best done with the patient lying prone on the exam table with the feet off the edge of the table.

 There are several techniques for Achilles tendon repair, but all involve reapproximation of the torn ends.
 Sometimes the repair is reinforced by the plantaris tendon or the gastrocsoleus aponeurosis.